 Residency Requirements Minimum of 6 TRU credits (distance or on-campus).

-Certificate Requirements 15 credits, with a minimum graduating grade point average (GPA) of 2.0 (C average), are required as follows: Core Requirements (6 credits) ENGL 1061, Written Communication (3) (previously ENGL 106) 3 credits in computer studies [TRU-OL's BBUS 1371 (previously ADMN 137), or CMPT 1509 (previously CMPT 150) or equivalent].
-Elective Requirements (9 credits) 9 credits of 100- or 200-level courses to suit career goals, normally selected from BBUS (previously ADMN), MNGT (previously BUSM), ACCT (previously BUSM), ECON, ENGL 1071 (previously ENGL 107), MATH 1091 (previously MATH 109), MATH 1101 (previously MATH 150), and/or STAT 1021 (previously STAT 102) Substitution of similar courses meeting the intent of the core and/or elective requirements is considered on an individual basis.
-Supervisory Option Students completing the following electives receive a Certificate in Business Skills, Supervisory Option: BBUS 3811, Introduction to Human Resource Management (3) (previously ADMN 222) or equivalent MNGT 1111, Supervision (3) (previously BUSM 111) - Flexibility .
-Credibility .
-Choice MNGT 2131, Motivation and Productivity (3) (previously BUSM 213) or approved alternative BUSM 213, Motivation and Productivity (3) or approved alternative Certificate in Entrepreneurial Skills 1 • Program is available to applicants residing in Canada or outside Canada.
+Certificate Requirements 15 credits, with a minimum graduating grade point average (GPA) of 2.0 (C average), are required as follows: Core Requirements (6 credits) ENGL 1061.
+Written Communication (3) (previously ENGL 106) 3 credits in computer studies [TRU-OL's BBUS 1371 (previously ADMN 137), or CMPT 1509 (previously CMPT 150) or equivalent].
+Elective Requirements (9 credits) 9 credits of 1000- or 2000-level courses to suit career goals, normally selected from BBUS (previously ADMN), MNGT (previously BUSM), ACCT (previously BUSM), ECON, ENGL 1071 (previously ENGL 107), MATH 1091 (previously MATH 109), MATH 1101 (previously MATH 150), and/or STAT 1021 (previously STAT 102) Substitution of similar courses meeting the intent of the core and/or elective requirements is considered on an individual basis.
+Supervisory Option Students completing the following electives receive a Certificate in Business Skills, Supervisory Option: BBUS 3811, Introduction to Human Resource Management (3) (previously ADMN 222) or equivalent MNGT 1111, Supervision (3) (previously BUSM 111) MNGT 2131, Motivation and Productivity (3) (previously BUSM 213) or approved alternative Certificate in Entrepreneurial Skills 1 • Program is available to applicants residing in Canada or outside Canada.
 This program provides small business owners and operators with the essential skills to help their enterprises thrive.
 The Certificate in Entrepreneurial Skills 1 is designed for owners/operators with few employees while the Certificate in Entrepreneurial Skills 2 is for both small and medium-size enterprises.
 Admission Requirements Open admission (page 9).